 General and administrative expenses include compensation and benefits costs for staff working in our executive, finance, corporate development, investor relations, government affairs, legal, human resources, internal audit, facilities and internal information technology departments.
 These expenses also include fees paid for outside professional services, including audit, tax, legal, government affairs and information technology fees.

-We expect our general and administrative expenses to increase in absolute dollars, but decline as a percentage of total revenue in 2013 compared to 2012 as the growth rate in total revenue is expected to be higher than the growth rate in general and administrative expenses.
+We expect our general and administrative expenses to increase in absolute dollars in 2013 compared to 2012 as we add infrastructure to support company growth.

 Summary of Selected Metrics